hima700/hima700.github.io/projects/pintos.md

 ---
 layout: project
 type: project
-image:
+image: img/pharmacy.png
-title: "Pintos"
+title: "E_pharmacy"
-date: 2023
+date: 2024
 published: true
 labels:
+  - Python
-  - Linux
+  - Docker
-  - C
+  - Django
-summary: "This project includes improving PintOS’ capabilities in three main areas: User Programs, Threads, and Virtual Memory."
+summary: "Implementation of a fully functional electronic pharmacy system with the ability to have multiple customers, each with a separate account and carts."
 ---